magento/knowledge-base/src/Troubleshooting/known-issues-patches-attached/configurable-product-swatches-not-displayed-as-crossed-out-when-out-of-stock.md

 ---
 title: Configurable product swatches not displayed as crossed out when out of stock
-labels: Magento Commerce Cloud,Magento Commerce,patch,troubleshooting,configurable,known issues,2.2.2
+labels: 2.2.2,Magento Commerce,Magento Commerce Cloud,configurable,known issues,patch,troubleshooting
 ---

 This article provides a patch for the known Magento Commerce 2.2.2 issue related to the configurable product swatches being out of stock not displayed as crossed out on the storefront.